 Once you’ve generated your custom 3D Photo, simply transfer the file to your phone.
 Log into your Facebook account and select “3D Photo” from Facebook’s Post menu.

 (If you couldn’t find your photo listed as Portrait photo, you might need to check at the top and at the bottom of your photo album).

 For more info, please follow the instructions below to share on your Facebook profile and/or Fan Page.

 Posting 3D Photo to your Facebook Profile

-Note: To upload your 3D photo, you’ll need either an iPhone 7 Plus, iPhone 8 Plus, iPhone X, iPhone XS, or iPhone XS Max.
-3D Photos can only be uploaded on mobile from these devices (Required by Facebook)
+Note: To upload your 3D photo, you can use Facebook’s web upload option (for images not taken on an iPhone) or you can upload a Portrait Mode photo from your iPhone 7 Plus, iPhone 8 Plus, iPhone X, iPhone XS, or iPhone XS Max.

 - Like the OmniVirt Facebook Page